psu13/mutable-states/content/The Orphan and Me: Final Words on Bloodborne.md

 1. The Saw Cleaver has no range.
 So you die a lot running in to get a hit and not getting out again.

 2. At low level, visceral attacks are garbage.
 They barely do more than an R2.
 And they do a *lot less* than a charged R2 if you are using Beast Pellets.
 You will get about 3x the damage by doing a charged R2 to get a backstab and then hitting with another charged R2.
-There is a bit more risk, but it's a lot faster.
+There is a bit more risk, but it eats away the health bar a lot faster.
 If you add Beast Pellets to this you can get through phase one in just a few backstabs.
 Like this:

 > <div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://www.youtube.com/embed/f2hvI4hz-Tw?ecver=2" width="640" height="360" frameborder="0" style="position:absolute;width:100%;height:100%;left:0" allowfullscreen></iframe></div>

-You can see from the video that the two moves to backstab on are:
+You can see from the video that the two moves to use to get a backstab are:

 1. When he leaps over you and slams the yo-yo shrimp down.